Agenda, decisions and minutes

 (v) That progress be monitored regularly during the 6-month period, to ensure that a full and comprehensive report can be brought back to the Executive for a final decision.

-Members considered a report which presented the outcome of the study into the suitability of the former Lendal Bridge Sub-Station into a secure cycle parking facility.
+REASON: To ensure that there is no slippage and that the programme is kept on time.
+Minutes: Members considered a report which presented the outcome of the study into the suitability of the former Lendal Bridge Sub-Station into a secure cycle parking facility.
 The report incorporated the further information requested by Members when they considered this issue at the Executive meeting on 24 October.
 Additional supplementary information detailing an operating proposal from Bikerescue Project CIC and Officers’ responses to this (Annex D) plus revised options and an alternative recommendation (Annex E) had been circulated after publication of the agenda and made available on the Council’s website.
 A further document provided by Bikerescue, outlining potential revenue streams, was circulated at the meeting.

+The revised options presented for Members’ consideration were: Option A – sell the building.
 Option B – provided grant funding was available, retain the building and lease it to a cycling organisation on condition they convert the ground floor to a cycle park, with other cycle-related activities.
+Option C – as Option B, plus further investigation of the integrity of the roof and options to enable the roof to be accessed from the café.

 The original report recommended that Option B be adopted if grant funding could be secured and, if not, that the building be sold.
 The alternative recommendation was to defer a decision on the sale of the building for six months, to enable interested parties to investigate potential funding sources and produce a viable business plan.
 This would enable Bikerescue, as well as any other interested parties, to develop their proposals further.